procszoo/procszoo/README.md

     # on old Fedora/RHEL5/CentOS5
     sudo yum -y install python-json python-ctypes

-All you need are to clone it and do as follows, then you will get an interactve shell.
+After that, all you need are to clone it and do as follows, then you will get an interactve shell.

     git clone https://github.com/xning/procszoo.git
     cd procszoo && make clean && make